CohortInsights/financials/README.md

 - ✅ BMO transactions enriched with check assignments
 - ✅ Manual categorization for transactions
 - ✅ UI for addition of rules
-- [ ] Auto categorization for transactions (see Assignment of Transactions section)
+- ✅ Auto categorization for transactions (see Assignment of Transactions section)

 ### Assignment of Transactions
 - Transactions from all sources have an "Assignment" field in the form a.b.c (e.g. Expense, Expense.Food.Groceries, Income.WRS.Roger)
-- An assigment can be made manually from the transactions table
+- An assignment can be made manually from the transactions table
-- Automated assignments are controlled by "rules" stored in the the assignment_rules collection
+- Automated assignments are controlled by rules stored in the assignment_rules collection
-- Rules contain fields of ID, Priority, Source, Description, Min_Amount, Max_Amount
+- Rules contain fields of id, assignment, priority, source, description, min_amount, max_amount
-- Rules are added/updated from a table (CRUD) on the Rules tab and stored in the assignment_rules collection
+- Rules are added, updated, and deleted from the Rules tab (CRUD) and stored in the assignment_rules collection
-- THe Source field of Rules is an implied filter that applies "equals" logic to each source of each transaction. [a means "source equals a"] [ a,b means source equals (a or b) ]
+- The Source field of a rule applies "equals" logic to the source of each transaction (a means "source equals a"; a,b means "source equals (a or b)")
-- The Description field of Rules is an implied filter that applies "contains" logic to each description of each transaction. [a,b means "desccription contains (a and b)"] [a|b means "description contains (a or b)"]
+- The Description field applies substring-based logic (a,b means "description contains a and b"; a|b means "description contains a or description contains b")
-- The values of Min_Amount, Max_Amount apply <=, >=, or between filters to each amount field of each transaction
+- The values of min_amount and max_amount apply numeric filters to each transaction amount
-- If a transaction matches two or more rules, the rule with the highest priority takes precedence
+- If a transaction matches multiple rules, the rule with the highest priority takes precedence
-- If a transaction matches two or more rules with the same priority, a warning is logged and the latest rule entry is applied
+- If a transaction matches multiple rules with the same priority, the most recently created rule is applied
-- When a transaction is matched to a rule, the value of the rule "Assignment" is used to set the corresponding "Assignment" field of the transaction and an entry is made in transaction_assignments table
+- When a rule matches a transaction, the rule's assignment is used to set the transaction's assignment, and a corresponding auto entry is added to the transaction_assignments table
-- A standalone script named assign_rules.py applies all existing rules in the Mongo collection to all existing transactions.
-Transactions with manual assignments are excluded from auto assignment
+- Manual assignments override all rules and are never replaced by automatic logic
+- A materialized table named rule_matches stores all rule-to-transaction matches and is used to compute the highest priority match for each transaction
-- The fields of "transaction_assignments" are Transaction_ID, Type (auto | manual)
+- The fields of transaction_assignments are transaction_id, assignment, type (auto or manual), and timestamp

 ### DevOps
 - [ ] Add GitHub Actions for automated testing